Are you interested in buying a tent?

 Wall Shape – The shape of a tent’s walls is generally the best indicator of its livability.
 The more vertical the walls, the more vertical space available.

-Room Layout – The division of a tent’s interior space.
+Room Layout – The division of a camp tent’s interior space.
 Some family camping tents come with room dividers to create separate living areas.

-Ventilation – Packing a lot of bodies into a tent makes it get stuffy quick.
+Ventilation – Packing a lot of bodies into a camp tent makes it get stuffy quick.
 Many car camping tents come with mesh windows, ceilings, and doors to allow for improved cross ventilation.

 Other Camping Tent Factors

 These are a few other factors to consider when buying a tent for camping.

 Cabin/Dome – Two of the most popular shapes for large groups, cabin tents and dome tents are designed to accommodate a lot of people at once.